pnp/PnP-Transformation/JDP Remediation - CSOM/JDP.Remediation.Console/Readme.md

       * Cannot contact site at the specified URL
           * Cause: The specified web (subweb, subsite, etc.) does not exist
           * Remediation: none; the web does not exist
+- **DeleteEventReceivers\_SuccessFailure-yyyyMMdd_hhmmss.csv**
+	* In this report, details of the deleted event receivers will be present.
+	* This output file would contain the below mentioned columns and the entries corresponding to deleted event receiver.
+		* **Assembly:** Specifies the Assembly of the event receiver.
+		* **EventName:** Specifies the name of the event receiver.
+		* **HostId:** Specifies the HostId of the event receiver.
+		* **HostType:** Specifies the HostType of the event receiver.
+		* **SiteCollection:** Specifies the Site Collection where in the event receiver is present.
+		* **WebApplication:** Specifies the Web Application of the Site Collection where in the event receiver is present.
+		* **WebUrl:** Specifies the Web Url for the Site Collection where in the event receiver is present.
+		* **Status:** Specifies whether the status of deletion of event receiver.
+It contains one of the following values
+			* **Success:** If value of this column is “Success” it implies that the deletion of the event receiver was successful
+			* **Failure:** If value of this column is “Failure” it implies that the deletion of the event receiver was not successful due to some error.

 ### 4. Delete Missing Workflow Associations ###
 This operation reads a list of workflow association files from an input file and deletes them from the sites, webs, and lists of the target SharePoint environment.